eox-cs1/FiC_doc/docs/guide/jupyterlab.md

 * If you have never created a custom environment, there will be none listed.
 * Click on the Plus-sign next to *Environments*
 * In the top section, select the namespace for which to create the custom environment.
 There might be more than one if you are part of several teams.
 If you are unsure which namespace you should use, have a look at the Server Options overview of the FAIRiCUBE JupyterLab.
-* You may either choose an environment.yml file to upload or paste your [environment configuration](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually) into the window directly.<br>
+* You may either choose an environment.yml file to upload or paste your [environment configuration](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually) into the window directly.
 It should look something like this example:

         channels: